A Guide to Green Business Schools - Online & On-Campus MBAs in Sustainability & More

 CK ranked Penn State #15 in 2018 among American business schools.
 And much like MIT, Smeal has also devoted an entire website to showcasing its sustainability initiative, including their faculty’s current research projects.

 Recently Smeal packaged their business sustainability strategy concentration, introduced late in 2013, for delivery within the school’s newly revitalized online MBA program.
 This specialization includes three courses: sustainability strategy development, strategy implementation and organizational change, and sustainable supply chain management.
-Starting in May 2019, Smeal will also make these same three courses available for graduate credit outside of the MBA program, branded as the online graduate certificate in business sustainability strategy.
+As of March 2020, Smeal also made these same three courses available for graduate credit outside of the MBA program, branded as the online graduate certificate in business sustainability strategy.

 The annual Smeal MBA Sustainability Case Competition, now in its sixth year, comprises a unique teaching event for students at other top business schools along with those at Smeal.
 During the competition, teams develop and submit analyses that demonstrate their skill at arguing a compelling business case for the integration of sustainability into a firm’s products, operations, or leadership.
 Semi-finalists then present their analysis to a panel of judges.
 Past competitors have included teams from Carnegie Mellon, Cornell, Purdue, the University of Texas and the University of Washington.